kayrus/gof5/README.md

 ## FreeBSD

 On FreeBSD only `wireguard` or `ppp` (a wrapper around the ppp binary) drivers work.
 However the `wireguard` driver requires a [FreeBSD patch](freebsd.patch) applied before the compilation.

+## Windows

+Windows version requires `powershell.exe` and doesn't support `pppd` driver.
+If gof5 cannot listen to 53 DNS port, try to comment out the `dns:` list in a config file.

 ## HOWTO